 Agriculture (including forestry and fishing) remains an important area of the country's economic life.
 It employs about 40% of the economically active resources, and 65% of the population lives in rural area.

 The services market is actively developing.
-In 2020 it accounted for 30% of the country's GDP.
+It accounted for 30% of the country's GDP.

 Since 2012 the country's trade balance has been in the surplus.